Climate change is already impacting Aotearoa-New Zealand and is considered by many to be the most important challenge that we face.

 This survey is in addition to the many community group meetings that are being held over the next six weeks.
 As you complete the survey, we encourage you to focus on the climate risks/impacts most relevant to your local area, your area of responsibility, your area of expertise, or your area of interest.

-This survey lets you identify and describe any climate change risks relevant to the Whakatāne District.
+Thank you for your interest in helping us identify and describe any climate change risks relevant to the Whakatāne District.

 The following information from the Bay of Plenty Regional Climate Change Risk Assessment can be used as a guide to identifying climate risks within the Whakatāne District.
 Over the next century, we can expect: